A 2026 Guide To Health Insurance For Americans In Thailand

 What to Look for in a Travel Health Insurance Plan

 For Americans visiting Thailand, you’ll want a travel insurance plan that covers medical evacuations and emergency repatriation.
-Thailand does not have an emergency dispatch, so in a medical emergency, you’ll have to arrange your own transport.
+Thailand does not have an emergency dispatch, so in a medical emergency, you’ll have to arrange your own transport, making insurance plans in Thailand a requirement for expats.

 Here are some additional considerations for travel insurance plans: